-Accepted the world over, credit cards turn money into something magical: a plastic genie emerging from wallets and purses, bestowing purchasing power and rewards to all who swipe and sign.
+Accepted the world over (and all over the world wide web), your credit card turns money into something magical: a plastic genie emerging from wallets and purses, bestowing purchasing power and rewards to all who swipe and sign.

 Scenario 1: When less equals a lot more

-Let's say you've been enjoying a promotional 0.00% Annual Percentage Rate (APR) on your card for the last six months and it's about to change to the standard rate.
+Let's say you've been enjoying a promotional 0.00% Annual Percentage Rate (APR) on your credit card for the last six months, and it's about to change to the standard rate.
 That $5,000 balance and your new 15.99% APR are about to generate some serious interest.

-Except when you run those numbers through a credit card payoff calculator and discover that paying the minimums leaves you paying the credit card off for close to 17 years and $3,539.63 in interest.
+But then you run those numbers through a credit card payoff calculator and discover that paying the minimum each time leaves you paying the credit card off for close to 17 years, and forking over $3,539.63 in interest.
 That $5,000 you borrowed will have cost you a grand total of $8,539.63.
-Ouch!
+Not cool!

 Scenario 2: Pay more upfront and reap the savings

-$5,000 balance with a 15.99% APR and your minimum payment starts at $150.
+You have a $5,000 balance with a 15.99% APR, and your minimum payment starts at $150.
 The only difference is that you keep paying $150 even when the "minimum payment" and monthly interest dwindle.
 This means more of each payment goes directly to the principal balance.

 The result?
-You pay the card off in less than 4 years and pay $1,655.06 in interest — less than half the amount you paid in the other scenario — for a total cost of $6,655.06.
+You pay the card off in less than 4 years, and pay $1,655.06 in interest, less than half the amount you paid in the other scenario.
+Your total cost is $6,655.06.

 It's important to consider that most people don't quit using their credit card cold turkey.
-So the principal balance is likely to fluctuate month to month, depending on how much you use it.
-This will change your minimum payment and the length of time to pay it off.
-If you use the card for additional purchases, it's best to increase your payment accordingly and avoid accruing interest.
+The principal balance is likely to fluctuate month to month, depending on how much you use it, so try to use it sparingly.
+This will change your minimum payment and the amount of time it takes to pay it off.
+If you use the card for additional purchases, it's best to increase your monthly payment accordingly and avoid accruing interest whenever possible.

-The key takeaway is this: every dollar that you can pay above the minimum will help you pay down the principal balance faster and cost you the least amount to "rent" money from the credit card company.
-So even if you can't resist that cashmere sweater or big screen TV, at least it won’t cost you an arm and a leg.
+The key takeaway is this: Every dollar that you can pay above the minimum payment will help you pay down the principal balance faster, and cost you the least amount of money in terms of fees and interest paid to the credit card company.
+So even if you can't resist those kicking boots or the getaway to the beach, at least you can stay on friendly terms with your financial wellness plan.